Borhanuddin Upazila

-Borhanuddin (বোরহানউদ্দিন) is an upazila (or sub-district) of Bhola District in the Division of Barisal, Bangladesh.
+Borhanuddin (বোরহানউদ্দিন) is an upazila (or sub-district) of Bhola District in Barisal, Bangladesh.

 History

 In the eighteenth century, Agha Baqer Khan held numerous jagirs across South Bengal including the area now known as Borhanuddin.
 During his time, he gifted two rent-free islands in the east and west of present-day Borhanuddin to an Arab family which had arrived in the region.
 The chief of the family was an Islamic preacher who became renowned among the locals by the name Syed Auliya.
 The Sufi heritage of Borhanuddin can be recognised through the mazars of many faqirs there such as that of Rahman Faqir in Gunaighar, Kawthar Dawlat Shah Faqir in Mashakira and Muin ad-Din Faqir in Ponra.

 Khairullah Hawladar was a Muslim zamindar based in Kalaiya, Patuakhali.
 His son and successor, Borhanuddin Chowdhury Hawladar, purchased the Kaliganj area of Krishnadevpur Pargana from Kaliprasanna Bhattacharjee, a zamindar of Faridpur.
 The area was first named Kaliganj by the British administration, and was unified on 15 January 1872.
 As Kaliganj came under the control of the Hawladars, it started to become known as Borhanuddin Hawladar's Haat.
 Thus at that time, Borhanuddin Haat was under the Hawladars and Baramganj (later Borhanganj) was under the control of the Hindu Bhattacharyas.
 Borhanuddin was first established as a replacement thana (police station headquarters) in 1876, due to a flood which heavily damaged the former thana in nearby Borhanganj.
 It was officially established as a thana in 1928.
-Around 1939, the closing of the pond ghatla designated for Borhanuddin Jame Masjid caused adverse reactions among the local Bengali Muslims.
+Around 1939, the closing of the pond ghatla designated for Borhanuddin Jame Masjid caused adverse reactions among the local Muslims.
 After a few lawsuits, a conflict emerged.
 A total area of 55 feet on both sides of the road from Onek Tiktokar Poler Para to the present Thana was settled in the name of Borhanuddin Howladar and given the present name (Borhanuddin).